fdietz/homepage/index.md

 ## Uses

-I've hard that famous people regularly get asked about their setup.
+I've heard that famous people regularly get asked about their setup.
 So, here's my [uses page](/pages/uses) in case I become famous ;-)